nicholascross/SourceCrawler/README.md

 # SourceCrawler

-A quickly hacked together source crawler for Swift projects.
+A source crawler for Swift projects that uses SwiftSyntax and SwiftParser to extract type information.

+This tool was created for the purpose of collating source information from git repositories to provide additional context to large language models such as ChatGPT.

 ## Install